DisplayMate Home Page The Standard of Excellence for Image and Picture Quality Order

 Analog Connections:

 Every analog signal source is a bit different, but high quality components will always be very similar.
-So if you use DisplayMate to calibrate an analog signal port with a computer that has a high quality graphics/video card, then you are unlikely to need additional tweaking when you connect a different component to that input.
+So if you use DisplayMate to calibrate an analog signal input with a computer that has a high quality graphics/video card, then you are unlikely to need additional tweaking when you connect a different component to that input.

 Plug and Play: